moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 Damage is a solid baseline: in a fight, injuries leave you bloodied by default.
 Other consequences, even narrative ones, should sting just as much.
 There’s no strict formula — _it’s a gut feeling_.
 Let the fiction guide you, and make sure to give the fiction its teeth.

-### Splitting It

-Breaking big consequences into smaller ones.
-Multiple effects can be just as effective and make more sense in the situation.
+**_You can split consequences, breaking big consequences into smaller ones._** Multiple effects can be just as effective and make more sense in the situation.
 You might break up bloodied into a few marks, or rattled becoming vex and rolling a pool instead.
-Splits make the story move in multiple directions
+Splits make the story move in multiple directions.

-### Spreading It

-Hitting multiple PCs, nearby NPCs, or even a PC who didn't prompt the move.
+You can also spread consequences, hitting multiple PCs, nearby NPCs, or even a PC who didn't prompt the move.
 Consequences can be identical, vary in severity, or differ entirely.
 If a PC other than the one prompting it is hit, they get a defense roll.
 Spreads make the impact feel broader and pulling more people into a dynamic scene.

 ### Thinking Offscreen